Last Updated on

 First, a few rules to consider.

 Keep your personal business as a commodity trader off the radar of the general public.
-If things get bleak in your region, and stores have closed or run low on resources, you become a likely target of a robbery if word gets around the neighborhood that you have supplies to trade.
+If things get bleak in your region, and stores have closed or run low on resources, you become a likely target of an armed robbery if word gets around the neighborhood that you have supplies to trade.

 It all comes down to this, as much as possible, only trade and work with people you believe you can trust.
 That’s still not a guarantee but it helps limit your risk.